InjectiveLabs/injective-chain-releases/docs/migration/injective-canonical-chain.md

   wget https://github.com/InjectiveLabs/injective-chain-releases/releases/download/v1.1.0-1636178708/linux-amd64.zip
   ```

-4. Verify you are currently running the correct version (TO-BE-DETERMINED) of `injectived` after downloading the 10002-rc1 release:
+4. Verify you are currently running the correct version (`eb018590`) of `injectived` after downloading the 10002-rc1 release:
     ```bash
    $ injectived version
-   version: `dev`
    commit: `eb018590`
-   go: `go1.17`
+   go: `go1.17.2`
    ```

 5. Coordinate to restart your injectived with other validators